Teen accused of killing NJ restaurant owner due in court

 PATERSON, New Jersey (WABC) --The teenager accused of killing a restaurant owner in Paterson will be in court Tuesday to answer to murder charges.

-The 17-year-old boy is being charged as a juvenile.
+The 17-year-old is being charged as a juvenile.

-He's accused of shooting and killing 29-year-old Rui Zhou last Thursday as the victim delivered food in what police are calling an attempted robbery.
+He's accused of shooting and killing 29-year-old Rui Zhou last Thursday, as the victim delivered food in what police believe was an attempted robbery.

-A struggle ensued and Zhou tried to drive away, but he crashed his Toyota Highlander moments later.
+A struggle ensued, and Zhou tried to drive away.
+But he crashed his Toyota Highlander moments later.

 His wife, 29-year-old Xiaomei Liu, was in the passenger seat of the vehicle but was not injured.